OpenMPT/openmpt/mptrack/manual_generator/readme.txt

 Prerequisites:
-- HTML Help Workshop must be placed in the sub directory "htmlhelp" (download_htmlhelp.cmd will take care of that)
+- HTML Help Workshop must be placed in the directory "include\htmlhelp" (build\download_externals.cmd will take care of that)
 - Python 3

 Once these prerequisites are fulfilled, simply run wiki.py.